knative/eventing-contrib/test/README.md

 Simply run the `./test/e2e-tests.sh` script.
 It will create a GKE cluster, install Knative Serving stack with Istio, upload test images to your Docker repo and run the end-to-end tests against the Knative Eventing built from source.

 If you already have the `*_OVERRIDE` environment variables set, call the script with the `--run-tests` argument and it will use the cluster and run the tests.
 Note that this requires you to have Serving and Istio installed and configured to your particular configuration setup.
-Knative Eventing will still built and deployed from source.
+Knative Eventing Sources will still built and deployed from source.

 Otherwise, calling this script without arguments will create a new cluster in project `$PROJECT_ID`, start Knative Serving and the eventing system, upload test images, run the tests and delete the cluster.
 In this case, it's required that `$DOCKER_REPO_OVERRIDE` points to a valid writable docker repo.